foiovituh/bakpak/README.md

 -h           Show a help message
--u           Uncompressed mode - create a .tar without gzip compression -d           Dry-run mode — no backups will be created, only displayed
+-u           Uncompressed mode - create a .tar without gzip compression -d           Dry-run mode — no backups will be created, only displayed -c           Schedule backup as a cron job using the specified cron expression
 ```

 Examples: